wuyang1002431655/tango_with_django_19/manuscript/chapter12-bootstrap.md

 X> ###Exercise
 X>
-X> - Create a similar template for the Add Category page i.e. `add_category.html`.
+X> - Create a similar template for the Add Category page called `add_category.html`.

 ###The Registration Template